 NO!
-The reason is simple; it just doesn’t work and can actually make the inside hotter than before.
+The reason is simple; it just does not work and can actually make the inside hotter than before.
 It has to do with the difference in how auto films work versus how flat glass films work.
-Auto films absorb energy and as the car drives down the road the wind pulls heat from the glass.
-If the car doesn’t move the windows get very hot and become heat radiators heating the inside of the building.
-Flat glass films that reflect energy keep the energy form being absorbed (actually reduces it) and therefore the windows don’t heat up as much.
-If you can figure out how to get a house to drive down the road you can consider auto film for it but until then take a look at these pages Click here to see the different way heat is transferred (radiation, convection, and conduction).
-Cars use convection to remove heat and building use reflection of radiation.
+Auto films absorb energy and as the car drives down the road, the wind pulls heat from the glass.

 Can I apply flat glass film on a car?

-Unfortunately the answer is NO again.
+Unfortunately, the answer is NO again.
 This time it is because flat glass films are generally too reflective.
-Auto laws generally require film to be below 20% reflection to be put on a car but anything over 15% usually is considered too reflective.
+Auto laws generally require film to be below 20% reflectivity to be legally installed on a vehicle but anything over 15% usually is considered too reflective.

 How do I make a "one-way" mirror effect?

-Can I put a link to JWF’s web site on my site?
+Can I put a link to the Johnson Window Films website on my site?

 Yes, but we have a few rules.
-Most importantly you may not pull (or copy) parts of our site into your site.
+Most importantly, you may not pull (or copy) parts of our site into your site.
 This is a copyright infringement of which we are very touchy and we will take steps to have you remove it.
 If you refuse, we will prosecute.
-Second, you may not infer that our site is yours or that you are somehow authorized by us.
-Other than that you may link to our site as a reference for more information on our products.
+Second, you may not infer that our site is yours or that we somehow authorize you.
+Other than that, you may link to our site as a reference for more information.

 What are the benefits of your Anti-Graffiti window film over the competition?